 If a party wishes to have a CAO in place, they can apply to the court, however in accordance with ChA 1989, s 1(5) the court must not make the order unless it considers that doing so would be better for the child than making no order at all, see Practice Note: The no order principle.

-ChA 1989, s 9 sets out the restrictions to making such an order, which include in respect
+ChA 1989, s 9 sets out the restrictions to making such an order, which include in respect of a child who is in the care of a local authority or a

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.